Afif13/CSS-Tip/content/inline-if/index.md

 }
 ```

-We can also use `=` instead of `:` in the first example and it works without the need to register the custom property:
+We can also use `=` instead of `:` in the first example, and it works without the need to register the custom property:

 ```css
 .box {